ramacerratto/WordFinder/README.md

 ## Solution

 ### 1. Analysis

+#### Architecture
-First of all, i started to think in the architecture of the solution, since it is a really simple program and there is no requeriments about how it would be used or how the data would be inserted i thought in a Console App.
-BUT, since the excercise ask to go further the simple resolution of the problem to
+First of all, i started to think in the architecture of the solution, since it is a simple program and there is no requeriments about how it would be used or how the data would be inserted i thought in a Console App.
+BUT, since the excercise ask to go further the simple resolution of the problem to evaluate other kind of development skills, i decided to create it as an API solution.
+This could be interpreted as a fault to the KISS pattern but i think is important to show some API design knowledge.

+#### Algorithm
+To